 -

-A Study of Using Palbociclib Combined with Standard Adjuvant Endocrine Therapy versus Standard Adjuvant Endocrine Therapy Alone for Hormone Receptor Positive/ Human Epidermal Growth Factor Receptor 2 Negative Early Breast Cancer
+A Study Of Using Palbociclib Combined With Standard Adjuvant Endocrine Therapy Versus Standard Adjuvant Endocrine Therapy Alone For Hormone Receptor Positive/ Human Epidermal Growth Factor Receptor 2 Negative Early Breast Cancer

 The purpose of this study is to evaluate the addition of 2 years of palbociclib to standard adjuvant endocrine therapy for patients with HR+ / HER2- early breast cancer to determine whether the addition of palbociclib will improve outcomes over endocrine therapy alone.